Lycaenidae Butterfly Family

 Tailed Copper Butterfly

-The Tailed Copper Butterfly (Lycaena arota) is coloured in rich varying tones of brown and has a distinctive orange horseshoe pattern on the top of the fore wing on the female.
+The Tailed Copper Butterfly (Lycaena arota) is colored in rich varying tones of brown and has a distinctive orange horseshoe pattern on the top of the fore wing on the female.

 The Tailed Copper Butterfly resembles a Hairstreak Butterfly when its wings are closed.